• Skip to primary navigation

 • Local tips for visiting Colorado in the winter

-The Best Things to do in Colorado in Winter
+The Best Things to Do in Colorado in Winter

 You can still have a ton of fun visiting Colorado in the winter even if you don’t ski or snowboard.
 This list of the amazing things to do in Colorado this winter focuses on ways to enjoy the shorter days without buying a ski pass.